04Favour/alx-low_level_programming/README.md

-readme file for this directory
+readme file for this repo